Discovering Hierarchy-Grounded Domains with Adaptive Granularity for Clinical Domain Generalization: Experiments

-We evaluate our approach on four representative tasks: (1) \textbf{Mortality Prediction}, which determines whether a patient will pass away by a specified time horizon after discharge.
+\textbf{Predictive Tasks. } We evaluate our approach on four representative tasks: (1) \textbf{Mortality Prediction}, which determines whether a patient will pass away by a specified time horizon after discharge.
 This is a binary classification task.
 (2) \textbf{Readmission Prediction}, which checks if a patient will be readmitted within a predefined window (e.g., next 15 days) following discharge.
 This is also framed as a binary classification.
 (3) \textbf{Diagnosis Prediction}, which forecasts the set of diagnoses (ICD-9-CM codes) for the patient’s next hospital visit based on prior visits.
 This requires multi-label classification.
-(4) \textbf{Drug Recommendation}, which suggests a set of medications (ATC-4 codes~\cite{nahler2009anatomical} as in Graphcare~\cite{jiang2024graphcare}) for the upcoming visit, also formulated as multi-label classification.
-These tasks reflect diverse clinical needs and provide a rigorous benchmark for evaluating our proposed methodology.
+(4) \textbf{Drug Recommendation}, which suggests a set of medications (ATC-4 codes~\citep{nahler2009anatomical}) for the upcoming visit, also formulated as multi-label classification.
+These tasks reflect diverse clinical needs and provide a rigorous benchmark for evaluating DG methods.